binary-com/chef-third-party/cookbooks/windows/README.md

 ### Windows::VersionHelper

-Helper that allows you to get information of the windows version running on your node.
-It leverages windows ohai from kernel.os_info, easy to mock and to use even on linux.
+Helper that allows you to get information on the windows version running on your node.
+It leverages windows ohai from kernel.os_info, easy to mock and to use even on Linux.

 #### core_version?

-Determines whether given node is running on a windows Core.
+Determines whether the given node is running on a Windows Core.

 ```ruby
 if ::Windows::VersionHelper.core_version? node